max0x7ba/atomic_queue/README.md

 ```

 ### Throughput and scalability benchmark
 N producer threads push a 4-byte integer into one same queue, N consumer threads pop the integers from the queue.
-Each producer posts 1,000,000 messages.
-Total time taken to send and receive all these messages is measured.
+Time taken to send and receive a total of 1,000,000 messages through one queue is measured.

 With SMT threads, the benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalability of different queues.
 Without using SMT threads (cross-core communication only) -- up to `(total-number-of-cpus / 4)` producers/consumers.

-A benchmark run reports the best msg/sec throughput out of 10 tries for each queue.
+A benchmark run reports the best msg/sec throughput out of 3 tries for each queue.

 The charts report mean, stdev, min and max of msg/sec throughput across 33 benchmark runs.